Murray seizes gold, Briggs silver in Para Cycling Track World Championships

-It has been a phenomenal night for New Zealand at the Para Cycling World Championships in Paris with a gold and a silver medal win bringing NZ’s tally to four, with another day of racing to come.
+It has been a phenomenal night for New Zealand at the Para Cycling World Championships in Paris.
+A gold and a silver medal win bring NZ’s tally to four, with another day of racing to come.

-Donning the rainbow jersey for the first time is Paralympian #222 Nicole Murray, who won gold for the 10km Scratch Race.
+Donning the rainbow jersey for the first time is Paralympian #222 Nicole Murray.
+Murray won gold for the 10km Scratch Race.
 13 competitors raced simultaneously, using every ounce of speed and strategy to be the first to complete 40 laps.

 Murray, who is a left-hand amputee following a childhood accident, has ‘never had a worthwhile placing’ in a scratch race before.
 She explained that working with one of her role models contributed to the win.

 “Crystal Lane-Wright (UK) and I stayed away from the bunch.
 We worked together really well.
 She’s someone I’ve always looked up to.
 To be able to do some race-winning moves with her is pretty incredible.”

 Murray’s success was soon followed up with a silver medal for Para athlete Devon Briggs in the 1000m Time Trial.
 18-year-old Briggs has never competed outside Oceania before this trip to Paris, and is thrilled with winning a medal on his first World Championships.

 “I’m blown away.
 To come to my first ever World Champs and medal is just amazing.
 The kilo was not a target event.
 I was not expecting to do as well as I did.”

 Meanwhile in the rest of the 5-strong team, New Zealand Para athletes made their competition work hard for the wins – with two 4th place finishes and a 7th.

 Paralympian #213 Sarah Ellington (C2) qualified in third place for the Individual Pursuit but lost out to Daniela Carolina Munevar Florez of Colombia in the final.